UMN Sociology Workshop Series

 The UMN Sociology Workshop Series provides a forum for faculty and students to present work and work in progress across a wide range of substantive areas, theoretical perspectives, and research methodologies.

-Our Fall 2025 workshop series will be held on Mondays from 2:30 to 3:30 PM (CDT) in 1114 Social Sciences and on Zoom unless otherwise noted.
-All attendees are required to register.
-A copy of our Fall 2025 schedule will be available closer to semester start.
+Our Spring 2026 workshop series will be held on Mondays from 2:30 to 3:30 PM (CDT) in 1114 Social Sciences and on Zoom unless otherwise noted.
+All virtual attendees are required to register.
+A copy of our Spring 2026 schedule will be available closer to semester start.

 Questions about our workshop series should be directed to Katie Gunderson at [email protected].